SalmanA98/CoolShopTest/README.md

 Introduction: A script to search and retrieve a row by inputting the filename, column and search key.
 The program uses third-party library - CsvHelper.

-To run do the following steps:
+To run the script, do the following steps:
 1. Clone the repository
 2. Open the location in CMD
 3. Run command: dotnet build